microsoft/react-native-windows-samples/website/versioned_docs/version-0.64/hermes.md

 - Enabling Hermes leads to a very large download on initial build.
 This will become smaller in the future
 - Hermes is not yet compatible with other experimental features, like NuGet distribution or WinUI 3
 - The binary for Hermes is not yet signed by Microsoft
+- Debug builds of an app that uses Hermes are very slow

 ## Hermes on macOS
 Hermes is available on React Native for macOS, provided you are using version 0.62 or higher.